Andrew-S-Rosen/cbe504/main.typ

 (conc("A")_("eq")^alpha conc("B")_("eq")^beta).
 $<eq:reversible_eq_rearrange>
 It is worth emphasizing that the #ref(<eq:reversible_eq_rearrange>) is only strictly true when the reversible reaction is elementary.
-The expression given by the right-hand side of #ref(<eq:reversible_eq_rearrange>) leads to the definition of the concentration-based equilibrium constant, $K_"c"$, which can be expressed compactly as
+The expression given by the right-hand side of #ref(<eq:reversible_eq_rearrange>)#footnote[It is only true that $K_"C"=k^+\/k^-$ for an elementary reaction and so we will not use that as a formal definition.] leads to the definition of the concentration-based equilibrium constant, $K_"c"$, which can be expressed compactly as
 $ K_"C" equiv product_(j) [A_j]^(nu_j) $<eq:kc>
 and describes the ratio of the forward to reverse rate constants of a reversible reaction at equilibrium.
-#footnote[From here on out, we will omit the "eq" subscript since it is implicit when dealing with an equilibrium constant.]
+#footnote[Going forward, we will omit the "eq" subscript since it is implicit when dealing with an equilibrium constant.
+However, be careful to only using equilibrium values in this expression and not, for instance, initial values.]
 If one were to use partial pressures, $p_j$, instead of concentrations, one can define a pressure-based equilibrium constant, $K_"p"$, as
-#footnote[For an ideal gas, one can conveniently state $K_"p" = K_"C" (R T)^delta$ where $delta$ is the change in stoichiometric numbers.
+#footnote[For an ideal gas, one can also conveniently state $K_"p" = K_"C" (R T)^delta$ where $delta=sum_j nu_j$.
 ]
 $ K_"p" equiv product_(j) p_(j)^(nu_j), $<eq:kp>
 where---for ideal gases---we have $p_j = y_j p$ with $y_j$ the mole fraction of species $j$ and $p$ the total pressure.